PJ789/Autonomous-Car/README.md

 ## Geometry Diagrams

 Car geometry is used to abstract from the underlying servo geometry (which is transverse to the car, and anti-clockwise/inverted because the servo is _under_ the roof).
-Steps Left 3, Left 2, Left 1 etc are constants/shorthand for the angular positions the turret iterates over.
+Steps Left 3, Left 2, Left 1 etc are simply constants/shorthand for the sequence of 25° angular positions the turret iterates through, and used in the route planning algorithm.

 <img src="car_geometry.png" height="650"> <img src="servo_geometry.png" height="650">